jandroav/performance-debugger/README.md

-# Whats is this?
+# :owl: Whats is this?
 [WIP]

-A simple way of debuggin your `k8s` app using a lightweight container.
+A simple way of debugging your `k8s` app using a lightweight container using [Kubernetes debug ephemeral containers](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#ephemeral-container-example).
+It gathers the following data:

+* top
+* lsof
+* vmstat
+* iostat
+* nfsiostat
+* nfsstat
 ## build_image.sh

 ```